psth2876/livestock_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178729629-b889cf72-dacc-42a9-bab2-70d12fd2681a.png)

-*Figure 86: Line plot to display the Cotton yield in three districts of Nepal.*
+*Figure: Line plot to display the Cotton yield in three districts of Nepal.*

 The above line plot is plotted from three districts of Nepal that